Version 1.1.2 (Updated Aug 20, 2021)

 Introduction to Ciphers

 Students learn how to crack a type of secret message called a cipher.
-They will need this background to solve the Polymath Puzzle engagement hook.

-By spending some time introducing students to ciphers, we are laying the groundwork for cipher-based puzzle hooks for each part of this lesson.
+By spending some time introducing students to ciphers, we are building computational think and laying the groundwork for cipher-based puzzle hooks for each part of this lesson.
 The Polymath Puzzle in Part 1 draws students into decoding the labels on a graph in order to engage them in trying to understand the next level of meaning in the graph, creating a rich data literacy learning experience.
 In the first step, students learn that ciphers are used to make a secret message.
 We use a simple cipher called an alphabetic shift, where each letter of each word in a message has been shifted a certain number of places (e.g. +1 would mean A becomes B, B becomes C, and so on).
+This section works on assimilating new vocabulary, as well as encouraging students to have a growth mindset.
+They need to quickly orient themselves to the "system" of ciphers and how they work.
+Parts 2 and 3 of the lesson will build on this engagement hook.

 Ask students to read slides and predict what the next slide will be (e.g. the next letter in the alphabetic shift).
 Model a growth mindset, and that it's ok to not completely understand at first.